imnull/Tethys/README.md

 Tethys
 ======

-Lite personal toolkits of Javascript
+A personal lite toolkits of Javascript.

+If you feel it's weird, ignore it.